 Receiving maintenance funding

 Maintenance funding is paid as part of a school’s operational funding.
 The amount is based on the amount of integrated property.
-To check the amount of integrated property at your school, go to the Property Management Information System (PMIS) page.
+To check the amount of integrated property at your school, speak to your Property Advisor.

 Each year we send boards an indicative and a confirmed Grant Advice Notice with the details of the school’s maintenance funding for the year.
 We pay this funding directly into the school’s bank account in quarterly instalments.